justincobelens/bluestacks_bot/README.md

 # Learning Project

-This is a personal project created with the purpose of learning more about object-oriented programming, sockets, software project organization, and having fun.
+This is a personal project created with the purpose of learning more about object-oriented programming, sockets, WinApi, software project organization, and just having some fun.
 The code is not intended to be flawless or follow textbook architecture.
 It is a learning experience and a work in progress.

 How to Use
 ============